txominpelu/fnd/README.md

 1) Pipe a list to fnd  2) search elements 3) pick your favourite or exit.

+If nothing is passed in stdin:

+1) If folder inside a git repo, the list contains the result of *git ls-files*.
+2) If it's not inside a git repo, the list contains a recursive walk of all the files inside the current dir.

 Examples:

 - Open file with vi: